Sutton Park line: Brownhills branch

 The Brownhills branch was authorised in two stages.
 Stage One was from Aldridge to Walsall Wood in 1876, and from Walsall Wood to Norton Canes in 1880.

 It was opened for goods traffic between Aldridge and Brownhills Watling Street in April 1882, and the entire route followed in November 1882.
 Passenger services on the line began in 1884, although services terminated at Brownhills.

 The branch was constructed mostly for the purpose of carrying coal traffic from five local pits.
 This output was sufficient to ensure that the route was double-track throughout.

 Passenger trains were withdrawn on the line in 1930, and the branch closed completely in 1962.

 Closure

 The line was closed for passenger services on 18 January 1965, although mail trains continued to call at Sutton Park after this date.

 Re-opening

 In February 2008 it was announced that Birmingham City Council, Network Rail and Centro were launching a feasibility study to assess the possibility of re-opening the line to passenger services.
 In January 2015 the line was put on hold for reopening to passenger trains.

 In March 2020, a bid was made to the Restoring Your Railway fund to get funds for a feasibility study into reinstating the line.
 This bid was unsuccessful.

 In February 2021 it was announced that land had been purchased in Aldridge near the site of its former railway station as part of plans led by Mayor of the West Midlands Andy Street and Aldridge-Brownhills MP Wendy Morton to reopen at least part of the line.

+Under plans submitted to the DfT, new open access operator Wrexham, Shropshire and Midlands Railway (WMSR) would use the line to access Coleshill Parkway on their service between Wrexham and London.
+This service would replace the Avanti service withdrawn in June 2024.